-Start End Title Description Co-teaching is an effective way to meet the diverse needs of learners at the classroom level, particularly in those subject areas that do not lend themselves to 9/1/2016 6/30/2020 Co-teaching ability grouping within the building or classroom schedule.
+Start tart End Title Description Co-teaching is an effective way to meet the diverse needs of learners at the 9/1/2017 6/30/2021 Co-teaching classroom level, particularly in those subject areas that do not lend themselves to ability grouping within the building or classroom schedule.
 The District needs to continue its effort to educate staff on the benefits and structures of co-teaching and pursue additional co-teaching arrangements.
 Person Responsible Principal for Special Student Programs SH 3.0 S 3 EP 15 Provider Educational Specialist Type Private Consulta nt App.
 No